 If an app contains both rewarded ads and in-app purchases, it is possible that, at a certain point, a player that would otherwise become an IAP spender would not due to a significant reward of in-app currency in return for watching ads.

-This is exactly where behavioral predictions come into play – by observing players’ behavior, a machine learning algorithm can determine the likelihood that certain users would become “spenders” and tweak their game/app experience.
+This is exactly where behavioral predictions come into play — by measuring users’ behavior, a machine learning algorithm can determine the likelihood that certain users would become “spenders” and indicate where certain tweaking of game/app experience is required.

 The process works as follows:

-- All users should start with a no-ad experience while engagement data starts to be collected
+- All users should start with a no-ad experience while engagement data begins to be measured.

-- If the probability falls below a set percentage, it is most likely that this user will never make a purchase; in this case, the app starts showing ads
+- If the probability falls below a set percentage, it’s most likely that this user will never make a purchase.
+In this case, the app starts showing ads.

 - Based on players’ longer-term behavior, the algorithm can continue evaluating their behavior while modifying the number of ads and mixing up between different formats.

-Most companies will be content with using simple models and approaches that will deliver the optimal cost/benefit ratio when it comes to implementation difficulties and the added value of more precise insights.
+Most companies will be content with using simple models and approaches that will deliver the optimal cost/benefit ratio, specifically when it comes to implementation difficulties and the added value of more precise insights.

-Still, it is possible that we’ll experience rapid advances in this area considering the frantic pace of the martech ecosystem and the growing importance of in-app advertising as a key revenue stream for apps.
+Rapid advances in this area can already be seen, with different solutions coming in to fill the gaps and complement the ecosystem’s frantic development pace, as well as the growing importance of in-app advertising as a key revenue stream for apps.

 The contribution method

-While well-tuned behavior prediction methods may yield the most accurate results in attributing ad revenue, a simpler and viable method for handling this issue of assigning ad revenue to an acquisition source is based on allocating a channel’s contribution of ad revenue according to some user behavior data point.
+While well-tuned behavior prediction methods may yield the most accurate results in attributing ad revenue, there is a simpler and more viable method for handling the issue of assigning ad revenue to an acquisition source.

 The theory is that the more a channel’s acquired users generate actions in an app, the more influential and deserving that channel’s hand in claiming credit for advertising revenues from those users.